mkim2019/bangladesh_inland_water_transport/README.md

 http://203.112.218.65:8008/PageWebMenuContent.aspx?MenuKey=246

-Incomplete.
-Does not currently incorporate the upazila-level data.
-Only incorporates district-level data for selected variables.
+Only includes the district-level data for selected variables.
+Does not include the upazila-level data.

 ### dredging_plan.csv

 https://vanderbilt.app.box.com/file/382909402931

-Incomplete.
-Does not include Phase 2 dredging data.
+Does not include the Phase 2 dredging data.

 ## shapefiles